On the Entanglement of Physics and Mysticism

 Wide-scale or “nonspecific entanglement” has been experimentally validated in many ways.
 For example, around 1956 Pavel Naumov conducted animal biocommunication studies between a submerged Soviet Navy submarine and a shore research station.
 These tests involved a mother rabbit and her newborn litter.
 According to Naumov, scientists put the baby rabbits on board the submarine, but kept the mother rabbit in a laboratory on shore where they implanted electrodes in her brain.
 When the submarine was submerged, assistants killed the babies one by one.
 At each precise moment of death, the mother’s brain produced detectable and recordable reactions.[iv]
 Many examples can be found in Soviet literature dealing with dogs, bears, birds, insects, and fish in conjunction with basic psychotronic (psi) research.
 The Pavlov Institute in Moscow may have been involved in animal telepathy until 1970.[v]
 Researchers such as David Wilcock and Richard Hoagland posit that these nonlocal interactions are facilitated by the hyperdimensional torsion/spin waves of the unified field/aether (or gravity, as Wilcock emphasizes in The Source Field Investigations) we are all immersed in.
 We will look further at torsion and nonlocality between sentient beings soon.

-Once, the esteemed physicist Eugene Wigner (left) remarked to Karl Pribram, a board-certified neurosurgeon and professor of psychiatry and psychology, that in quantum physics we no longer have observables (invariants) but only observations.
+Once, the esteemed physicist Eugene Wigner (above) remarked to Karl Pribram, a board-certified neurosurgeon and professor of psychiatry and psychology, that in quantum physics we no longer have observables (invariants) but only observations.
 Tongue in cheek, Pribram asked whether that meant that quantum physics is really psychology, at which Wigner beamed and replied, “yes, yes, that’s exactly correct.”
 “If indeed one wants to take the reductive path, one ends up with psychology, not particles,” says Pribram.
 “In fact, it is a psychological process, mathematics, that describes the relationships that organize matter.
 In a non-trivial sense current physics is rooted in both matter and mind.”[vi]

 Indeed, one of the main points R.A.
 Wilson made in Quantum Psychology was that “the laws of the subatomic world and the laws of the human ‘mind’ parallel each other precisely, exquisitely, and elegantly, down to minute details.”[vii]